The structure of your blog post affects how your page will rank in the search results.

 "The goal of strategic bullet points is primarily to keep people reading.
 You’re highlighting easily digestible bits of important information, which keeps your reader’s attention focused and breaks up dense pools of text "

-You should use transitions when you’re about to move to another point.
+Use transitions when you’re about to move to the next point.

 Here are some examples: